asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ### Metadata being moved

-In v2 two properties, `tags` and `externalDocs` was placed outside of the meta information object `info`, this has been moved in v3 to stay consistent.
+In v2 two properties, `tags` and `externalDocs` was placed outside of the [Info Object](https://www.asyncapi.com/docs/reference/specification/v3.0.0-next-major-spec.12#infoObject) `info`, this has been moved in v3 to stay consistent.

 <Asyncapi3MetaComparison className="my-8" />